 - disable as many notifications as you can

 - update your operating system and the development kits you are using frequently.

 Regarding the hardware

 Here are some simple guidelines regarding the hardware:

 - after the guarantee expires, you should clean (literally, from hair and dust) your computer approximately once per year.
-It can be easily done by following instructions in youtube related to your specific laptop.
+It can be easily done by following instructions in youtube related to your specific laptop model.
 Desktops are more resilient and you could delay cleaning (perhaps every 3 years), but laptops tend to accumulate dust at the fan sockets pretty fast.
 Cleaning your computer will increase it’s life expectancy drastically.